inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.

 ## 3. Current Project Status
-*   **Application is stable and functional.** The application now features a public-facing landing page for new user acquisition.
+*   **Application is stable and functional on its production domain.** The application now features a public-facing landing page for new user acquisition and a fully functional, authenticated user dashboard.
 *   **Architectural Hardening:** The data contract between the backend and the AI service has been standardized to `snake_case`, improving system-wide consistency and maintainability.
+Authentication is robust across original and new production domains.
 *   **Core Feature Implemented:** The user dashboard now includes a sortable, filterable data table for the "My Job Tracker" section, significantly improving the user experience for managing tracked jobs.
 *   **UI Refactor & Bug Fixes:** Resolved several UI bugs and refactored the frontend by decoupling the data table's column definitions, improving code quality and future scalability.

 ## 4. Immediate Backlog & Next Steps
-1.  **UI/UX: Transparent Relevance Scorecard:** Design and build the collapsible UI component that displays the detailed factors behind a job's score.
-(RICE: 3000)
-2.  **Deployment: Production Domain:** Configure and deploy the application to a production-ready domain.
+1.  **UI/UX: Auto-set 'Date Applied' on Status Change:** Automate setting the `applied_at` date when a job's status changes to "Applied".
+(RICE: 8000)
+2.  **UI/UX: Job Tracker Pagination:** Implement pagination for the "My Job Tracker" table to improve performance and user experience with large datasets.
 (RICE: 4000)
 3.  **Backend: Automated App Expiration:** Create a mechanism to automatically flag or hide job postings that are likely no longer valid after a certain period.
 (RICE: 4000)
+4.  **UI: Transparent Relevance Scorecard:** Design and build the collapsible UI component that displays the detailed factors behind a job's score.
+(RICE: 3000)
+5.  **UI/UX: 'Jobs for You' Module Restoration:** Ensure the "Jobs for You" module is present, visible, and sorted by relevancy on the user dashboard.
+(RICE: 3600)